-- No additional funds will be provided for indirect costs.
-The budgets associated with these awards are an allocation from the base grant and will be administered by the WaNPRC.
+- No additional funds are necessary for indirect costs.
+The budgets associated with these awards are an allocation from the WaNPRC base grant and will be administered by the WaNPRC.

 - It is expected that these applications and awards will not include any outgoing subcontracts.